BetterErrors/better_errors/README.md

 [![Build Status](https://travis-ci.org/charliesome/better_errors.png)](https://travis-ci.org/charliesome/better_errors)

+### Unicorn, Puma, and other multi-worker servers

+Better Errors works by leaving a lot of context in server process memory.
+If you're using a web server that runs muliple "workers" it's likely that a second request (as happens when you click on a stack frame) will hit a different worker.
+That worker won't have the necessary context in memory, and you'll see a `Session Expired` message.

+If this is the case for you, consider turing the number of workers to one (1) in `development`.
+Another option would be to use `rails server`, or another single-process web server, when you are trying to troubleshoot an issue in development.

 ## Get in touch!

 If you're using better_errors, I'd love to hear from you.
 Drop me a line and tell me what you think!